 “The arc of the universe is long.
 But it bends toward justice.” ~ Dr. Martin Luther King

 For years, many scholars, including many evolutionary biologists, have assured us that the universe does not have a direction.
-It is random and directionless.
+Paleontologist Stephen J. Gould assured us that evolution had no direction.

 But is that true?
 Is the universe without direction?
 Do we believe Dr. King or those who tell us the universe has no direction?